-The students involved in our movement recently had the pleasure of connecting with Emily Archibald.
+The students involved in our movement had the pleasure of connecting with Emily Archibald.
 In learning about her experiences and how she chose to speak out about them, we observed her wild intelligence and extreme concern towards those who have interacted with her rapist since she was attacked, and for those whose cases were treated similarly by administration since she made faculty aware of her assailant's predacious behavior.
 We wish that Emily could have connected with us under better circumstances.
-Perhaps our student members would have met her organically on campus had she not felt the need to withdraw from the university due to the poor response to her allegations and mental health troubles which emerged as a proximate result.
+Perhaps our student members would have met her organically on campus had she not felt the need to withdraw from the university due to the poor response to her allegations and the mental health troubles which emerged as a proximate result.

 Second, after Emily informed administration about her rape and the identity of her rapist, he was allowed to keep his job as a Resident Assistant.
 Following this, he was promoted to the HRA position, which allowed him to maintain access to three dormitories.
-Seton Hall University knowingly bestowed the master key to three residence halls upon a student reasonably suspected of committed rape.
+Seton Hall University knowingly bestowed the master key to three residence halls upon a student reasonably suspected of commiting rape.
 Emily also informed us that she learned from current students that the Housing Department was perfectly aware of the allegations against her assailant, as he alluded to these allegations in communicating with his residents about whether they were comfortable speaking with him.
 Despite knowledge of these allegations, he was still permitted to work on campus.
-Not only this, he was still in charge of the safety and well-being of other students until his resignation.
-Students who have allegations of harassment, stalking, assault, or rape against them should never be put into, and allowed to maintain, positions of influence on campus.
+Not only this, he was charged with the safety and well-being of other students until his resignation.
+Students who have allegations of harassment, stalking, assault, or rape made against them--which administration is acutely aware of--should never be put into, and allowed to maintain, positions of power on campus.

 It is appalling to know that an administrator discouraged a survivor from seeking justice, as it is appalling to know that a student with allegations against him was permitted to maintain his position as a campus employee.
 We are not alone in our contentions with the university's actions.
 At the time of our writing this letter, over 4,000 people have signed the petition circulated by Emily Archibald seeking change to university policy and the dismissal of Resident Assistants who have No Contact Orders filed against them on the basis of sexual harassment, assault, or sexual violence.

-Third, campus employees with reasonable allegations of physically harming others against them must be properly investigated.
+Third, campus employees with allegations of physically harming others against them must be properly investigated.
 This demand falls under Title IX adherence, but we feel it requires special attention because of how much access campus employees, such as Resident Assistants, maintain to dormitories and information about resident students.
 A complainant's involvement in an investigation is not necessary for investigations to occur.
 It is the responsibility of the university to investigate all alleged perpetrators to ensure the safety of the campus community.
 Unwillingness to investigate alleged rapists if the survivor does not choose to be involved with an investigation is negligent, as this lack of action puts the entire student body at risk.